 Food rich in magnesium

 Magnesium is an essential mineral that is deficient in the vast majority of people.
 In some reports, up to 80% of people can be deficient.
-Many other medical conditions are linked to magnesium deficiency such as high blood pressure, premenstrual syndrome, muscle cramping, and insomnia.

 Two studies from the University of Teheran and from Kuwait University found a possible link between low levels of magnesium and PE.